Evidence Of Afterlife - Virtual Reality

-Evidence: If virtual reality software can store space-time within its computer models, then the human mind can store reality space-time within its memory too.
+Evidence: If virtual reality software can create and store space-time within its computer memory, then it can demonstrate how the mind can create and store space-time within its memory too.

 1.1.
 What Is Three-Dimensional (3D) Software?